Bibi Zhou: 2013: Unlock

 In October 2012, Zhou signed a recording deal with Yuehua Entertainment, and opened her own studio at the same time.
 In May 2013, she released her seventh studio album Unlock.
 She also embarked a concert tour titled Unlock Tour.
 In early 2014, she appeared on the Chinese singing competition I Am a Singer (season 2).
 In November 2014, she won an MTV Europe Music Award for Best Worldwide Act.
 That same year, she was internally selected by CCTV to represent China in the ABU TV Song Festival 2014, with the song "I miss you missing me".
 In January 2015, she held a public benefit concert Begins to Love Concert.
 In March 2015, she won a Nickelodeon Kids' Choice Award for Favorite Chinese Act.
-That year, she released the album "Rolling my eyes", which was published initially in two EP's and later released as a whole.
+That year, she released the album "Rolling my eyes", which was published initially in two EPs and later released as a whole.

 2015–present: Rolling My Eyes, Not Typical, Renamed, Lunar

 2018: Vocal judge on The Next Top Bang with other celebrities like Victoria Song and Kris Wu.

-2021: Zhou participates on "Sisters Who Make Waves" season 2.
+2021: Zhou participates on Sisters Who Make Waves season 2.